guysneh/IncidentReportingSystem/README.md

 }
 ```

-> 🔒 No real authentication or identity provider is implemented — this is for demo purposes only.
+> 🔒 This is a mock authentication setup intended for demonstration purposes only.

 ---